- You are here:

 • The document must contain the appropriate Notarial Statement or Clause, or one will be stamped on the document by the Notary.

 • Documents in any language other than English will not be notarized at this facility.

-• Notary Service is not available for deeds, mortgages, wills, living wills, living trusts, codicils or depositions.
+• Notary Service is not available for deeds, mortgages, wills, living wills, living trusts, power of attorney's, codicils or depositions.
 Other locations to check for notary services on these types of documents could be banks, insurance companies, UPS Stores or AAA.

 • Certain public documents cannot be copied and notarized.
 Examples of these are birth, marriage and death certificates.